Riding E-Scooters – The Most Important Rules

 • Two independent brakes

-Most VMAX e-scooters are additionally equipped with reflectors and integrated indicators at the front and rear as standard - for greater visibility and maximum safety in road traffic.
+Most VMAX e-scooters come standard with reflectors and built-in front and rear turn signals—for greater visibility and maximum safety on the road.

-You do not need a license plate or special liability insurance.
-Private liability insurance usually covers damage.
-If in doubt, check your insurance cover.
+You don't need a license plate or special liability insurance.
+Personal liability insurance usually covers damages.
+If in doubt, check your insurance coverage.

 Conclusion

-Follow the e-scooter traffic rules, ride with consideration and make sure you have the right equipment - then nothing will stand in the way of your riding enjoyment.
+Follow the e-scooter traffic rules, ride safely, and make sure you have the right gear—then nothing will stand in the way of your riding fun.

 ➡️ Don't have your own e-scooter yet?

-Discover our E-scooter models for Switzerland - with integrated indicators, powerful motorization and high-quality workmanship.
+Discover our e-scooter models for Switzerland —featuring built-in turn signals, powerful motors, and high-quality craftsmanship.

 🔧 Popular accessories for your e-scooter